vigneshwaran/vigneshwaran.github.io/aboutme.md

 - Deep Learning
 - Math

-Currently working on development of Magnus Rover in the field of autonomous navigation.
+Currently working on development of Mars Rover (Aurora) in the field of autonomous navigation.

 Love playing video games and cricket.